GSA/idmanagement.gov/_ficampm/intro_pm.md

 sidenav: pm
 ---

-The *FICAM Program Management Guide* explains how to plan and implement an Identity, Credential, and Access Management (ICAM) Program, as outlined in the <a href="https://arch.idmanagement.gov/"{:target="_blank"}{:rel="noopener noreferrer"}>Federal Identity, Credential, and Access Management (FICAM) Architecture</a>.
+The *FICAM Program Management Guide* explains how to plan and implement an Identity, Credential, and Access Management (ICAM) Program, as outlined in the [Federal Identity, Credential, and Access Management (FICAM) Architecture](https://arch.idmanagement.gov/"){:target="_blank"}{:rel="noopener noreferrer"}.
 In this guide, you'll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations, as well as how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.

 This guide answers the most common ICAM program organization and management questions, including: